ArctosDB/documentation-wiki/_how_to/How-to-Create-Taxa.markdown

 ![image](https://user-images.githubusercontent.com/15368365/56134472-ddce9500-5f4b-11e9-8126-f09f0b1b5a1a.png)

 Enter the Non-Classification Metadata appropriate to your taxon.
 Add as many rows as needed.
 Two terms will be created automatically from the taxon name and classification.
 These are the display_name (an HTML-formatted namestring) and the scientific_name.

 The following terms are created by the user and are selected from the drop-down menu:
-•	nomenclatural_code controls how display_name is suggested, and helps format display.
+-	**nomenclatural_code** controls how display_name is suggested, and helps format display.
 Most common values are “ICZN” and “ICNB.”
 This is a mandatory field.
-•	author_text is the author of ICZN names, or the species author of ICBN names.
+-	**author_text** is the author of ICZN names, or the species author of ICBN names.
 Always include the author (with or without parentheses as appropriate) unless no author is given.
 It will be added to the display_name.
-•	infraspecific_author is the author of the infraspecific epithet in ICBN names
+-	**infraspecific_author** is the author of the infraspecific epithet in ICBN names
-•	taxon-status is controlled by a code table.
-While this is not mandatory, it is extremely helpful to users to know if the taxon is valid or invalid, extant or extinct.
+-	**taxon-status** is controlled by a [code table](http://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_STATUS).
+While this is not mandatory, it is extremely helpful to users to know if the taxon is valid or invalid, extant or extinct, etc.
-•	source_authority should list the publication, website or other authority for the taxon.
+-	**source_authority** should list the publication, website or other authority for the taxon.
-•	remark is an open field for any comment that will be helpful to Arctos users.
+-	**remark** is an open field for any comment that will be helpful to Arctos users.
-•	preferred name is the taxon that is preferred by whatever source your collection references
+-	**preferred name** is the taxon that is preferred by whatever source your collection references
-•	aphiaID is the unique number assigned to that taxon by the [World Register of Marine Species](http://www.marinespecies.org/)
+-	**aphiaID** is the unique number assigned to that taxon by the [World Register of Marine Species](http://www.marinespecies.org/)

 ![image](https://user-images.githubusercontent.com/15368365/56134562-140c1480-5f4c-11e9-887e-ffdea57c73c0.png)

 ### Classification Terms

-Ranks listed under TermType in classifications are used to build "specimen data," create labels, locate specimens from the ranked search term (such as Family) and sort search results in “specimen summary.”
+Ranks listed under TermType in classifications are used to build "specimen data," create labels, locate specimens from the ranked search term (such as family) and sort search results in “specimen summary.”
 Ranks are controlled by a [code table]( https://arctos.database.museum/info/ctDocumentation.cfm?table=CTTAXON_TERM)

 The ordering of these terms is unimportant, and un-paired terms will be ignored and deleted when you save the record.